Frick Fine Arts Building: Nicholas Lochoff Cloister

 The Nicholas Lochoff Cloister is a main feature of the Frick Fine Arts Building.
 Its large paintings of Italian masterpieces are scale reproductions that were commissioned in 1911 from Nicholas Lochoff by the Moscow Museum of Fine Arts (now the Pushkin Museum of Fine Arts).
 Lochoff worked slowly and carefully.
 Only a few paintings were completed and sent back to Russia by the Russian Revolution of 1917.
 Lochoff, unable to return because of new communist regime, felt compelled to sell off the paintings.
 Buyers included Harvard University and the Frick Art Reference Library in New York.
 Miss Frick acquired the entire collection, however, after Lochoff's death, with the help of art critic Bernard Berenson.
 In 2003, the paintings were cleaned and restored by Christine Daulton.
 Also in the gallery are noted Carrara marble reproductions of 14th century Annunciation figures by sculptor Alceo Dossena.

 Frick Fine Arts Library

-Located in Frick Fine Arts Building, this two-story library houses a circulating research collection serving the Department of the History of Art and Architecture.
+Located in Frick Fine Arts Building, this two-story library houses a circulating research collection serving the Departments of the History of Art and Architecture and Studio Arts.
 The Collection contains over 90,000 volumes and subscribes to more than 350 journals in relevant fields and is ranked among the top 10 fine art libraries in the country.
 The library's reading room is constructed of fruit wood paneling and cabinetwork with gold leaf trim designed by Italian craftsmen.
 The library is further appointed by wrought iron balcony railings, terracotta tile flooring, maple tables with matching Windsor chairs, and ceiling-high windows furnishing views of Schenley Park.
 An inscription on the wall facing the entrance indicates the libraries dedication to Henry Clay Frick.